 Optimal use of existing facilities

-Program and enrollment stability in the surrounding schools
+Program and enrollment stability in the surrounding schools and across the district

 Limiting the impact of boundary changes to the smallest number of students possible

+Feeder patterns that allow as many students as possible to continue together from one school level to the next

+2. Consider input from families, students, staff, and community members

-C. The Board shall have final approval of school boundary changes, with the intention that all changes be approved no later than January of the calendar year for the following school year.
+D. The Board shall have final approval of school boundary changes, with the intention that all changes be approved no later than January of the calendar year for the following school year.

 V. Student Assignment Following Boundary Change

-A. To promote continuity and stability for students and their families and except as provided in Section V.B.:1.
-Students living in the neighborhood approved for a boundary change may remain at their current school through the highest grade

-2. Younger siblings living in a neighborhood approved for a boundary change have a guarantee through the transfer process to attend the former neighborhood school if an older brother or sister currently attends and will be attending the former neighborhood school the following school year

-3. Transfer students attending a school subject to a boundary change may remain at their current school through the highest grade

-B. In cases of school boundary changes to relieve overcrowding or for the purpose of establishing a boundary for a new school, the Superintendent or Board may recommend an exception to Section V.A.
+A. Since school boundary changes are intended to balance enrollments across schools, relieve overcrowding or under-enrollment, or to establish a boundary for a new school, they will take effect at the start of the following school year.

+1. Students who will be in 5th grade the year a change takes effect may remain enrolled in their former neighborhood K-5 schools.

+2. Students who will be in 8th grade the year a boundary change takes effect may remain in their former neighborhood K-8 or middle schools

+3. Students who will be in the 11th or 12th grades the year a boundary change takes effect may remain in their former neighborhood high schools.

+B. The Superintendent or Board may recommend an exception to Section V.A., providing a clear and compelling reason for diverging from policy.
 Such exceptions must be approved by the Board.

 VI.
 Exceptions and Implementation